 Your success as a college student depends, to a large degree, on enrolling in courses that match your abilities and skills.
-Assessment includes testing, as well as other measures, and is intended to assist students in determining the best fit between your skills and class requirements.
-In order to ensure proper course selection, all new students should go through assessment and orientation unless they already possess an associate degree or higher.
+Assessment includes testing, as well as other measures, and is intended to assist you in determining the best fit between your skills and class requirements.
+In order to ensure proper course selection, all new students MUST take the English and Math assessment exams, unless you qualify for an exemption (please see below).

-Students are exempt from the English and math placement tests if they have earned an Associate degree or higher, have completed English and math courses, or have received a qualifying score on an SAT or EAP test taken within the past two years.
+Students are exempt from the English and math placement tests if they have earned an Associate degree or higher, have completed English and math courses at another accredited college or university, or have received a qualifying score on an SAT or EAP test taken within the past two years.
 Students should send official copies of their SAT or EAP test scores directly to the District Student Services office to determine readiness for English 101 or 105 and for courses with a Math 096 prerequisite.
 All tests must have been completed with the past 2 years.

-An official AP score report with a qualifying score from the College Board Advanced Placement English or Math Exam may be sent or taken directly to the City College Records office (A-109) for consideration.
+An official AP score report with a qualifying score from the College Board Advanced Placement English or Math Exam may be sent or taken directly to the City College Records office (A-109) or the Counseling office (A-110) for consideration.
 Please refer to the College Catalog for AP exam score requirements.

 There are three types of Assessment Tests offered at City College.